Summary

 “He was not without influence from Origen, but cannot seriously be called an Origenist” (RH, 98).

-Williams confirms:
+Williams agrees:

 “But in other respects, the confident ancient and modern judgment that Arius represents a development within an ‘Origenist’ theological school cannot be sustained in any but a radically qualified sense.
 (RW, 148)